xbmc/kodi-tv/src/content/article/kodi-matrix-19-2-release/index.md

 **Xbox specifics**

-We can finally make 19.x "Matrix" available on the Xbox - thanks for putting up with the delay while we fixed the blockers!
+The big news here is that we can finally make 19.x "Matrix" available on the Xbox - thanks for putting up with the delay while we fixed the blockers!

 - Fixed: crash on playback of 4K HEVC videos due to out-of-memory condition.
 - Fixed: GUI rendered at 1080 and upscaled to 4K instead of native 4K.